Decluttering The Playroom Made Such A Huge Difference

 I also like how you've got lots of kids friendly containers in the room to help hold items.

-Yours isn't quite the same, but the organizer and shelving system you've got looks similar to the ClosetMaid cube organizer I've got pictured to the left.
+Yours isn't quite the same, but the organizer and shelving system you've got looks similar to the ClosetMaid cube organizer I've got pictured here.
 Products such as this are great for kids to store their toys, separated into rough categories, but in kid-friendly containers.